 Their ability to describe and discuss the condition is totally contradictory to what the condition is supposed to be!

-Now, I don’t blame anyone who thinks 'my head is blank, so I must have Blank Mind Syndrome' -- At one point in my DP experience I legitimately thought that I was in another dimension, and would have found that as plausible an explanation as any.
+Now, I don’t blame anyone who thinks 'my head is blank, so I must have Blank Mind Syndrome' -- During my own DPDR experience I struggled badly to explain my symptoms.
+I certainly would have found that explanation as plausible as any.